Skip to main content

 Run this quick check: in one minute, you should be able to find the current template, the next three usable ideas, and the last issue sent.

 Document your cadence and lead-time rule in plain language.
 You can run on a fixed schedule or send when something happens, but pick one default.
-Add a placeholder and fill it after verification: Lead-time for this newsletter: [insert current rule for your workflow and audience cadence].
+Until the rule is verified from your source records, mark it plainly: Current lead-time rule pending source-record verification.
 If web content must be published first in your workflow, note that here as a planning dependency.

 Before drafting sensitive material, run a fast publishability gate.
 Ask: